Wearables for Heart Rate Variability (HRV) Measurement: Analysis of Data Quality and Issues with Data Interpretation

 How does HRV change in response to training?
 It depends.

 A common misconception is that HRV should decrease with increased training volume or intensity.
-However, this is definitely not how this works.
-In fact, it is all about your response.
-An acute response to increased volume and intensity, when responding well, is a stable or increasing HRV.
+However, this is not how it works.
+It is all about your response.
+When responding well, an acute response to increased volume and intensity is a stable or increasing HRV.
 This is what we have in the following phase, again captured well by all wearables.

-In the screenshots above I have again colour-coded the data based on HRV4Training’s detected trend, which shows I am coping well with training during these few weeks.
+In the screenshots above, I have again colour-coded the data based on HRV4Training’s detected trend, which shows that I am coping well with training during these few weeks.

 3.5 Data quality wrap-up

-Next, you need to interpret that data meaningfully, with respect to your normal range.
-Below I discuss how you can do so regardless of what you use, and what are the main limitations when using approaches typically available in the software provided with these sensors.
+Next, you need to interpret that data meaningfully concerning your normal range.
+Below, I discuss how you can do so regardless of what you use and the main limitations when using approaches typically available in the software provided with these sensors.

 4. Issues with data interpretation

-Here I want to try to keep my criticism broad and use this space to help you better understand why the typical interpretations provided together with these wearables are problematic.
-While these might be well-meaning companies, there are some common flaws in how the data is used.
+Here, I want to keep my criticism broad and use this space to help you better understand why the typical interpretations provided together with these wearables are problematic.
+While these might be well-meaning companies, some common flaws exist in how the data is used.

 My goal is to get you to think critically about the tools you are using and how the data is interpreted so that you can use the data more effectively:

-- Some tools rely on the naive “higher is better”, interpreting a high HRV always as a good sign and a sign that you should be smashing it on a given day.
+- Some tools rely on the naive “higher is better,” interpreting a high HRV as a good sign and a sign that you should be smashing it on a given day.
 This is not how physiology works.

 - Some tools do not have a way to represent your normal range and to allow you to understand if a given daily change is irrelevant (a bit lower or higher than yesterday but within your normal range) or if it is a more meaningful change that should be taken differently.

-- Some tools provide cumulative readiness or recovery scores, which give you the false impression that the score can better reflect your recovery or readiness since more data is aggregated, but in fact, confound how your body has responded to your behaviour, and make the data less useful.
+- Some tools provide cumulative readiness or recovery scores, which give you the false impression that the score can better reflect your recovery or readiness since more data is aggregated but confound how your body has responded to your behaviour and make the data less valuable.

 4.1 higher is better is not how physiology works

-Some tools rely on the naive “higher is better” interpretation when it comes to HRV.
+Some tools rely on the naive “higher is better” interpretation regarding HRV.
 A high (or higher) HRV is always interpreted as a good sign and a sign that you should be going hard.
-This is not how physiology works.
-In fact, quite the contrary.
+This is not how physiology works—quite the contrary.

-Even when looking at exercise data, an acute drop in heart rate often signals fatigue, despite the fact that a chronic reduction, over weeks or months, signals increased fitness.
-This is the case also for resting heart rate, and similarly, for HRV.
-A very high HRV can happen in situations in which your parasympathetic system is active not as a sign of readiness, but as an attempt to recover from a prior, large effort.
-Acute and chronic responses in physiology differ, and fatigue states can often resemble optimal states, but on a different time scale.
+Even when examining exercise data, an acute drop in heart rate often signals fatigue, even though a chronic reduction, over weeks or months, signals increased fitness.
+This is also the case for resting heart rate and HRV.
+A very high HRV can happen when your parasympathetic system is active, not as a sign of readiness but as an attempt to recover from a prior, considerable effort.
+Acute and chronic physiological responses differ, and fatigue states often resemble optimal states on a different time scale.

 4.2 lack of a normal range: detecting meaningful changes

-On top of the issue discussed above, HRV data has an inherently high day-to-day variability.
-This means that there can be large fluctuations between consecutive days, which is different from parameters that you might be more familiar with.
+On top of the abovementioned issue, HRV data has an inherently high day-to-day variability.
+This means there can be significant fluctuations between consecutive days, different from parameters you might be more familiar with.

 What are the implications?
-To make effective use of the data, we need to be able to determine what changes are trivial, or just part of normal day-to-day fluctuations, and what changes do matter and might require more attention or simply truly represent a positive (or negative) adaptation to training and other stressors.
+To effectively use the data, we need to determine what changes are trivial or just part of normal day-to-day fluctuations and what changes matter.
+We might require more attention or represent a positive (or negative) adaptation to training and other stressors.

 Here is where pretty much any software out there fails.
-They show you a number for today, and you can look at your previous numbers, but then what? is my HRV lower because of a serious stressor or is it a bit lower just because of normal day-to-day variability?
+They show you a number for today, and you can look at your previous numbers, but then what?
+Is my HRV lower because of a severe stressor, or is it a bit lower just because of normal day-to-day variability?
 We need to determine (and show you) your normal range.
-This is something we have spent a lot of time researching and designing in HRV4Training, starting with the way the daily advice is built.
+We have spent a lot of time researching and designing this in HRV4Training, starting with how the daily advice is built.

-Software that interprets any HRV increase as a good sign, or any HRV decrease as a bad sign (or simply can’t even interpret the change for you), is failing to correctly represent the fact that there are normal variations in physiology, and that only variations outside of this normal range, should trigger concern or more attention or simply be interpreted as actual changes.
+Software that interprets any HRV increase as a good sign or any HRV decrease as a bad sign (or can’t even interpret the change for you) is failing to correctly represent the fact that there are normal variations in physiology and that only variations outside of this normal range, should trigger concern or more attention or be interpreted as actual changes.

-Using a normal range solves many problems at the same time, avoiding the pitfalls of the higher is better interpretations as well, since a particularly high score is also flagged as something to be cautious about.
+Using a normal range solves many problems simultaneously; avoiding the pitfalls of the higher is a better interpretation since a particularly high score is also flagged as something to be cautious about.

 4.3 issues with cumulative scores (readiness, recovery, etc.)

-When providing daily advice (colour-coding and message) in HRV4Training we combine your physiology and your subjective feel (outputs).
+When providing daily advice (colour-coding and message) in HRV4Training, we combine your physiology and subjective feelings (outputs).
 However, we do not use or include your behaviour, for example, your activity/training (input).
-This is a key difference from what you get in terms of readiness or recovery scores in wearables.
+This is a key difference from what you get regarding readiness or recovery scores in wearables.

 Why is that?
-The whole point of assessing your state, either objectively via heart rate variability (HRV) or subjectively by feel, is to determine how you responded to your given circumstances.
+The whole point of assessing your state, either objectively via heart rate variability (HRV) or subjectively by feel, is to determine how you responded to your circumstances.
 You already know the input (behaviour) and are assessing the output (physiology or feel).
-In other words, if I train hard or more for a few days, I want to assess how I responded (output).
-Including activity (input) in my assessment would mean penalizing me regardless of my body’s response.
+In other words, if I train hard or more for a few days, I want to determine how I respond (output).
+Including activity (input) in my assessment would mean penalising me regardless of my body’s response.

 For athletes (of any level), this method is particularly ineffective: it hides information.
-If you train, there is no point looking at readiness or recovery scores to assess how you are responding to a given training stimulus as these scores confound your response with your behaviour.
-Is the score low because I responded poorly, or just because I did more? (check out this example here).
-This approach not only provides you with poor information about your actual response but fools you to believe the tool works.
-You go hard or do more, and they tell you you need to recover.
-In fact, you might be doing very well and be ready for another big training block.
+If you train, there is no point looking at readiness or recovery scores to assess how you respond to a given training stimulus, as these scores confound your response with your behaviour.
+Is the score low because I reacted poorly or just because I did more? (check out this example here).
+This approach provides you with poor information about your response and fools you into believing the tool works.
+You go hard or do more; they tell you you need to recover.
+You might be doing well and ready for another big training block.

 This is not to say that your behaviour does not matter: it is a key context you can use to understand what could be driving changes.
 However, it should not be used to determine your response (output).
-You want to learn about the output of the system (physiological or subjective response) given the input (behaviour and other).
+You want to learn about the system’s output (physiological or subjective response) given the input (behaviour and other).

-There are many nuances that are worth understanding a bit better if we want to make good use of available technology.
-Hopefully, this explains a bit why it is worth assessing your physiology and feel, while you can ignore most (all?) made-up scores.
+Many nuances are worth understanding a bit better if we want to use available technology well.
+Hopefully, this explains a bit why it is worth assessing your physiology and feel while you can ignore most (all?) made-up scores.

 On Heart Rate Variability (HRV) and readiness

-The goal of this post is to provide some clarity and general considerations on heart rate variability (HRV), readiness…
+This post aims to provide some clarity and general considerations on heart rate variability (HRV), readiness…

 4.1 How to get a proper interpretation of your physiological data for any wearable

-Given all the points above, we have designed HRV4Training to work differently from most tools out there.
+Given all the points above, we have designed HRV4Training to work differently from most tools.

-In particular, data is always interpreted with respect to your normal range, which automatically solves two issues:
+In particular, data is always interpreted concerning your normal range, which automatically solves two issues:

-In the home screen of the app, you can easily see for example your daily HRV with respect to your weekly baseline and normal range (and also for heart rate).
-The normal ranges are built using the previous 2 months of data, and allow you to quickly understand your current physiological response.
+On the app’s home screen, you can easily see your daily HRV concerning your weekly baseline and normal range (and heart rate).
+The normal ranges are built using the previous 2 months of data, allowing you to understand your current physiological response quickly.

-Simply put, HRV4Training is the only platform that provides you with an analysis of your physiology that matches how this data is used in state-of-the-art research and applied practice.
+Simply put, HRV4Training is the only platform that analyses your physiology and matches how this data is used in state-of-the-art research and applied practice.

-This means analyzing your resting physiology with respect to your normal range and providing you with feedback regarding your acute (daily) and chronic (weekly) physiological state, in response to the various stressors you face.
+This means analysing your resting physiology concerning your normal range and providing feedback regarding your acute (daily) and chronic (weekly) physiological state in response to the various stressors you face.

-There are many nuances that are worth understanding a bit better if we want to make good use of available technology.
-Hopefully, this explains why it is worth assessing your physiology and feel, while you can ignore made-up scores.
+Many nuances are worth understanding a bit better if we want to use available technology well.
+Hopefully, this explains why it is worth assessing your physiology and feel while you can ignore made-up scores.

 How to use HRV4Training’s interpretation with your wearable